| Feature | Benefit | Best For |

 Voice typing used to be frustratingly inaccurate.
 You'd dictate a message, then spend twice as long fixing the mistakes as if you'd just typed it normally.
 Modern english keyboard apps changed this completely.
 The voice recognition is now good enough that I use it for long messages and even draft entire articles on my phone.

-The technology behind this improvement is called GPT-4 Transcribe.
-It doesn't just convert sound to text – it understands context, punctuation, and even emotional tone.
-When you say "question mark," it adds one.
-When you pause, it knows whether that's the end of a sentence or just you thinking.
-The accuracy rate is above 95% for clear speech.
+The technology behind this improvement is modern neural transcription — the same class of models powering tools like OpenAI's Whisper and Google's on-device speech recognition.
+These don't just convert sound to text; they understand context, punctuation, and even emotional tone.
+When you say "question mark," the app adds one.
+When you pause, it knows whether that's the end of a sentence or just you gathering your thoughts.
+By 2026, accuracy rates consistently exceed 97% for clear speech in standard English, with meaningful improvements for accented speakers too.

 I use voice typing most when: